-Honors courses are more challenging and rigorous than their counterparts in the regular course listings.
+Honors courses are more challenging and rigorous.
 In addition to covering more material, Honors classes ask you to think more deeply about the topic at hand.

 How many Honors classes do I have to take?

 There are no minimum course requirements to participate in the Honors Program.
 However, to graduate as an Honors Program Scholar, you must complete 18 hours of Honors courses, some of which must come from the Core Seminar.

 What are Core Seminars, and are they required?

-Core Seminars are seminars that combine two courses from different disciplines.
+Core Seminars combine two courses from different disciplines.
 For example, the Core Seminar Introduction to Global Studies/Ethics examines environmental ethics within the context of the history of humans’ impact on the environment.
 If you wish to graduate as an Honors Program Scholar, you must take a Core Seminar.

 What if the credit I need is not available in an Honors course?

 You may sign up for the regular version of the course and work with the instructor to open an Honors section.
 You enroll in the Honors section class in order to complete additional assignments, such as research projects or class presentations.

 How can I find out more about the Honors program?

 Contact us!
-We’d love to tell you more about how the Honors Program can enrich your learning experience at Oakton.
+We’d love to tell you more about how the program can enrich your learning experience at Oakton.